 One of the best ways to track your settlement check is by reaching out to your personal injury attorney for help.
 Your attorney will be the middleman between the defendant and your settlement funds.
 Since your lawyer is responsible for the dispersal of your settlement funds, it is important to maintain contact with your attorney.

-To track the status of your settlement check, you must begin by determining how long the defendant has to provide you with the release form and submit the necessary paperwork.
+To track the status of your personal injury settlement check, you must begin by determining how long the defendant has to provide you with the release form and submit the necessary paperwork.
 From there, it is only a matter of time before your attorney covers outstanding debts and gets you the money you are entitled to.

 If you remain proactive in pursuing justice and tracking your settlement, you could be a short time away from financial relief.
-When you are tired of waiting for your settlement check to come in or have been dealing with delay after delay, do not hesitate to contact our loan specialists at High Rise Financial to discuss your options for pre-settlement legal funding.
+However, when you are tired of waiting for your settlement money to come in or have been dealing with emotional distress, financial burden, and unnecessary delays, getting pre-settlement funding may be right for you.

 Call or text (877) 735-0016 or fill out our form to apply today for free.